-The University of North Dakota Online & Distance Education
+University of North Dakota Online and Distance Education

-The University of North Dakota (UND) offers a number of online bachelor’s and master’s degree programs through its Online & Distance Education department.
-The online bachelor’s programs offered by UND are ranked No. 3 in the nation for student services by U.S. News & World Report, and UND’s online branch is considered one of the most accessible and advanced online schools in North Dakota.
+The University of North Dakota (UND) offers many online bachelor’s and master’s degree programs through its online and distance education programs.
+The online bachelor’s programs offered by UND are ranked third in the nation for student services by U.S. News & World Report and UND’s online branch is considered one of the most accessible and advanced online schools in North Dakota.
 UND has been offering distance learning options to students since correspondence-by-mail courses in 1911.
 The university’s transition to offering 100% online degree programs demonstrates the school’s commitment to delivering the best courses to distance learners in North Dakota.

 North Dakota Center for Distance Education